Relentless Flying Monkeys

 Characteristics of Flying Monkeys

-How does a flying monkey act?
-Well, they will call you crazy.
-Remember, it is important for the narcissist in your life to demonstrate to others that you are crazy and that they are sane.
-And, more importantly, still, since narcissists have limited ability to self-reflect, they actually believe that they are normal and there is nothing wrong with them.
+How can you tell if someone is a flying monkey?
+They will call you crazy.
+The narcissist tells others you are crazy.
+Since narcissists have limited ability to self-reflect, they believe that they are normal and there is nothing wrong with them.

-Flying monkeys will twist the truth, gaslight, break into your house and leave the window open, proving they were there… anything to bother you but leaves the narcissist with an aura of innocence since all they did was set the monkey on to you.
+Flying monkeys will twist the truth, gaslight, and break into your house (and leave the window open, proving they were there).
+Anything to pester you and leave the narcissist with an aura of innocence since all they did was set the monkey on to you.

-General neurotics (people with high anxiety or other bread-and-butter mental health issues) are also flying monkey fodder.
-Narcissists confidently enchant them to assuage anxiety and foment action that supports their evil agenda.
+General neurotics (people with high anxiety or depression) are also flying monkey fodder.
+Narcissists enchant them and assuage anxiety to foment action that supports their agendas.
+This is similar to narcissistic abuse in the workplace.

 Drama seekers!
 Narcissists are like tornadoes—everywhere they go, chaos ensues.
 This is because boredom is death to a narcissist (they might have to face their true self rather than their façade if they are bored).
 Being a flying monkey for a king narcissist is never boring, and drama seekers surround narcissists like Carrion.

-Family members make great flying monkeys because, not infrequently, the narcissist has an entire narcissistic ecosystem in their extended family.
-Not only might her dad be a narcissist, but her grandmother too.
+Family members make great flying monkeys because this is generational trauma, and extended families are full of entire narcissistic ecosystems.
+Not only is her dad a narcissist, but her grandmother, too.
+And her grandmother’s dad, too.
 Emotional immaturity runs in families.

 I’m a Flying Monkey!

-Some strategies to deal with flying monkeys.
+How can you disarm flying monkeys?
 The best strategy is not to deal with them.
+Cut them off.
+Period.

-If you cannot cut the monkey out of your life, then grey rocking (and yellow rocking when appropriate) is the next step.
-Emotionless one-word answers, minimal eye contact, and not reacting are key to protecting yourself from flying monkeys.
+Yellow rocking is the next step if you cannot cut the monkey out of your life.
+Emotionless one-word answers, minimal eye contact, and not reacting are key to protecting yourself from narcissists and flying monkeys.

-Flying monkeys are to be expected in the final discard.
-Sooner if your narcissist is crafty and quickly turns this co-dependent spectrum person into a monkey.
+Flying monkeys are expected in the final discard and sooner if your narcissist is crafty and quickly turns a codependent spectrum person into a monkey.
 The narcissist is always scheming and creating triangles where he lets a special friend or family member do the dirty work.

 When healing from narcissistic abuse, you will find that more than half of your “friends” disappear as you no longer tolerate toxicity.
-The goal is to have these folks self-select out of your life.
-You recognize toxicity so readily that these people run because they can sniff a whiff of self-authenticity on your breath.
+Make these folks self-select out of your life.
+You recognize toxicity so readily that they run when they sniff a whiff of self-authenticity.
 Healing brings new friends and open, honest, and vulnerable conversations.
 You start to belong again.

 Posted in Narcissism and tagged .